mikecinnamon/MLearning/[ML-21] Example - The dogs vs cats data set.md

 ## Q4a.
 Pre-trained CNN model

-The sources of pre-trained models have been discussed in lecture ML-20.
-The Keras module `applications` is a legacy of Keras 2 that provides a limited supply (compared to current repositories), but is more than enough for this example.
+The typical sources of pre-trained models have been briefly discussed in lecture ML-20.
+The Keras module `applications` is a legacy of Keras 2 that provides a limited supply (compared to the current repositories), but is more than enough for this example.
 It contains a collection of deep learning models that are made available alongside pre-trained weights.
 These models can be used for prediction, feature extraction, and fine-tuning.
 The model VGG16 is a (relatively) simple CNN model with a convolutional base made of `Conv2D` and `MaxPooling2D` layers.
-Importing this model in a straightforward.
+Importing this model is straightforward.

 ```
 In [29]: from keras.applications import VGG16